Bahrain protest attracts tens of thousands, no clashes

 MANAMA Tens of thousands of Bahrainis joined a peaceful demonstration on Saturday to mark the third anniversary of an abortive pro-democracy uprising led by majority Shi'ite Muslims.

-The rally organized by the kingdom's main opposition al-Wefaq movement was one of the biggest staged since 2011.
+The rally organised by the kingdom's main opposition al-Wefaq movement was one of the biggest staged since 2011.

 Vast crowds of men, women and children took to the streets of the small Gulf Arab nation calling for democracy, political reform and the release of political prisoners, witnesses said.